mvolkmann/blog/src/swift/xctest.md

         // In UI tests it is usually best to
-        // stop immediately when a failure occurs. continueAfterFailure = false
+        // stop immediately when a failure occurs.
+        // This defaults to true, so tests continue after a failure. continueAfterFailure = false

         // In UI tests it’s important to set the initial state, such as